 One of the best services we offer for helping you resolve your dispute is mediation.
-Mediation is a confidential meeting process facilitated by a professional mediator who helps people work together to resolve disagreements and find mutually acceptable and satisfying solutions.
-Mediation is not about deciding who is right or wrong but is, instead, its a process that helps you to communicate the issues, look at the problems from different points of view, think creatively about solutions, and come to agreements that you feel good about and are willing to uphold.
+Mediation is a confidential meeting process facilitated by a professional mediator who helps people work together to resolve disagreements and find mutual and satisfying solutions.
+Mediation is not about deciding who is right or wrong but is a process that helps you communicate the issues, look at the problems from different points of view, think creatively about solutions, and come to agreements that you feel good about and are willing to uphold.

 If you choose the facilitative style of mediation it may still be beneficial to consult an attorney about your legal rights.
 The DRC does not give legal advice or advocate for either client but is happy to refer you to a list of mediation-friendly attorneys who can advise you before, during or after the mediation.
 You can also find a low-cost attorney by contacting the King County Bar Association.
 In some cases, attorneys can be present during the mediation as a resource for their clients, however, it is usually more productive in this style of mediation for the clients to speak on their own behalf and make their own decisions.

 Once your meditation meeting date is set the DRC will send you a reminder letter with preparation instructions.
-When your arrive at the office you’ll check in at the front desk and pay for your mediation session or you can pay in advance using our pay on-line system.
+When you arrive at the office you’ll check in at the front desk and pay for your mediation session or you can pay in advance using our online system.
 The mediators will look for you in the waiting room when they are ready to begin.